Peec AI Alternatives in 2026

 How many AI search engines does Peec AI track?

 Peec AI supports 7 AI search engines: ChatGPT, Google AI Mode, Google AI Overviews, Microsoft Copilot, Perplexity, Gemini, and Grok.
-The base Starter plan only lets you choose 3 of them.
-Adding more, including Claude and GPT-5 Search, requires higher tiers or an Enterprise plan.
+Every self-serve plan lets you pick only 3 of them; extra engines are paid add-ons (roughly $35-165 each), and Claude is Enterprise-only.

 What is the cheapest Peec AI alternative that creates content?

-The Loudmink AEO platform's Starter plan at $99/month includes 8 optimized articles per month with post-publication monitoring, below Peec AI's roughly $95 Starter and with the content generation Peec AI does not offer at any tier.
+The Loudmink AEO platform's Starter plan at $99/month includes 8 optimized articles per month with post-publication monitoring, roughly level with Peec AI's ~$95 Starter but with the content generation Peec AI does not offer at any tier.
+Writesonic's $79 Starter is cheaper still if blog-only volume is all you need.

 Which Peec AI alternative covers the most AI search engines?